This page helps you to get started quickly with unitils. Code and configuration are explained using simple examples.

 Since unitils 1.1, support for JPA is offered, with hibernate, openjpa and toplink as supported persistence providers.

-To make use of unitils' JPA support, make sure the database support is configured correctly as described above and that you have you JPA provider's libraries and spring (2.0 or +) in your classpath.
+To make use of unitils' JPA support, make sure the datasource is configured correctly as described above and that you have your JPA provider's libraries and spring (2.0 or +) in your classpath.
 Note: if you use spring as IOC container in your application code, the JPA configuration can also be performed from within an application context (See below).

 jpa.persistenceProvider=hibernate